reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-spring-cloud-sns-sqs-pubsub.md

 ```
 The above IAM statement allows our publisher microservice to use our custom KMS key, enabling it to encrypt the data before publishing it to the SNS topic.

-By configuring encryption at rest using AWS KMS, we have further enhanced our architecture by adding an extra layer of security to it.
+By configuring encryption at rest using AWS KMS, **we have further enhanced our architecture by adding an extra layer of security to it**.
 This enhancement also helps us meet compliance requirements when dealing with sensitive information.

 ## Conclusion